watson-intu/self-docs/workshops/Workshop3-CreatingAnEmotionAgent/lab-docs/README.md

 2. Click on **VIEW CREDENTIALS** in the left hand navigation bar.

 3. Select your Organization and Group in the top Filter by menu, and click on the **Get Credentials** box.
-4. Create a `config.json` file in case it isn't present and paste the credentials obtained from the gateway in step 3 above.
+4. Create a `config.json` file if it isn't present and paste the credentials obtained from the gateway in step 3 above.
+If it is present, delete the current content and paste the credentials.
+Save this file.

 	* For **OS X**,  in **intu/self-sdk-master/bin/mac**.
 	* For **Windows**, in **intu/self-sdk-master/bin/Debug**.